tdunham19/OrbiSeq/README.md

 ## Dependencies
 To run the pipeline the user will need to be working on a computer that has nextflow and singularity installed.

-This pipeline requires nextflow version >= 23.10.1 [Installation - Nextflow Documentation](https://www.nextflow.io/docs/latest/install.html).
-It is recommended to install nextflow in a conda environment.
+This pipeline requires nextflow version >= 23.10.1 and <= 25.04.8 [Installation - Nextflow Documentation](https://www.nextflow.io/docs/latest/install.html).
+It is recommended to install nextflow in a conda environment and set a supported version within the specified range (see the test commands for an example).

 There is no specified version of Singularity for this pipeline.
 The pipeline has been tested with singularity-ce v3.9.9-bionic.